petercerno/tic-tac-toe/README.md

 # Tic-Tac-Toe (5-in-a-row)

 A modern Tic-Tac-Toe game where the goal is to get 5 in a row.
-Built with Phaser 3, TypeScript, and Vite.
+Built with Phaser 3, TypeScript, Vite, Node.js, and Express.

 ## Features